NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q5.
 How much time will the trainee advanced practitioner be away from their job studying?

 Answer: For trainees on the apprenticeship programme, the apprentice will have off the job learning of a minimum of 6 hours per week, irrespective of the number of hours worked per week.
 Apprentices MUST be employed for a minimum of 30 hours per week.
 The Gov.UK apprenticeship funding rules can be found in more detail here.
-For trainees on the MSc Advanced Clinical Practice programme, employers are expected to provide the trainee with sufficient study leave and protected time for work-based learning per week.
+For trainees on the MSc Advanced Clinical Practice programme, employers are expected to provide trainees with sufficient study leave and protected time for work-based learning per week.
 The HEI (Higher Education Institute) programme lead will provide information on the total amount of study days required.

 Q7.
 What supervision is required?

+Answer: Good supervision is a key factor for successful completion of training.
+Trainees who are not well supervised can struggle and some have dropped out.
 Each trainee advanced practitioner requires a named Co-ordinating Educational Supervisor who has completed training in multi-professional supervision and is familiar with the requirements of advanced practice.
 Supervisors must be willing and have protected time (in their job plan) to support the trainee.
 Trainees will need time to meet their supervisor regularly to plan their individual educational needs and monitor their progress.
-The requirements of supervisors are explained in more detail in the Workplace Supervision for Advanced Clinical Practice document, Advanced practice workplace supervision – Minimum standards for supervision document and NHS England supervision resources.
+The requirements of supervisors are explained in more detail in the Workplace supervision for advanced practice 2025 – An integrated multi-professional approach for advanced practice development document, Advanced practice workplace supervision – Minimum standards for supervision (2020) document and NHS England Supervision and assessment resources and Advanced Practice Supervision – a Multi-professional Learning Resource

 Q8.
 I have been asked to supervise a trainee advanced practitioner.
 How do I know if I am the right person?